No to censorship! Comment on the Friedman-Schleich-Witt theorem: Introduction

 Thus, an important mathematical problem arose pertinent to the wormhole physics: what is a (sufficiently broad) class of spacetimes in which the presence of a wormhole would imply the WEC violation?
-The ``topological censorship" theorem offered a solution and a very attractive one: the class of globally hyperbolic asymptotically flat spacetimes comprises most of physically interesting cases.
+The ``topological censorship'' theorem offered a solution and a very attractive one: the class of globally hyperbolic asymptotically flat spacetimes comprises most of physically interesting cases.
 However the proof of the theorem contains, as we shall see in the next section, a serious lacuna.
-Curiously enough, the fact that is left unproven is exactly the same as in Page's reasoning: the set which enters \eqref{A} is essentially $S_{9.2.8}$ mentioned above.
+Curiously enough, the fact that is left unproven is exactly the same as in Page's reasoning: the set appearing in the displayed equation \myeqref{A} is essentially $S_{9.2.8}$ mentioned above.

-The proof of the ``topological censorship" theorem offered in \cite{fsw} contains the fatal gap consisting in the fallacy of the following implication: ``[\dots] if ${\scri}_{\alpha }^+ \cap {J}^+({\cal T})$ is both closed and open, then ${\scri}_{\alpha }^+$ is disconnected".
+The proof of the ``topological censorship'' theorem offered in \cite{fsw} contains the fatal gap consisting in the fallacy of the following implication: ``[\dots] if ${\scri}_{\alpha }^+ \cap {J}^+({\cal T})$ is both closed and open, then ${\scri}_{\alpha }^+$ is disconnected''.
 The aim of the present note is to state this fact, but also to clarify the role of the false implication and to show that be it correct there would be good reasons to consider the theorem valid.
 To that end in the next section I outline a possible proof of the theorem.
-It may differ slightly from the original one \cite{fsw}, because the latter is rather vague in some points (and a thorough analysis of those points would take one far beyond the scope of this paper).
+It may differ slightly from the original one \cite{fsw}, because the latter is rather vague at some points (and a thorough analysis of those points would take one far beyond the scope of this paper).
 So, it should be stressed that no possible demerit of the following reasoning can refute our main point: the topological censorship theorem is not proven and will remain unproven until its proof leans on the false implication cited above.